HubSpot/BuckyServer/README.md

 You are free to implement the `on` method as a dud if live reloading doesn't make sense using your config system.
-Take a look at [lib/configWrapper.coffee](lib/configWrapper.coffee) for an example of how a basic object can be converted.
+Take a look at [lib/configWrapper.coffee](lib/configWrapper.coffee) for an example of how a basic object can be converted (and feel free to use it).

 #### App